 Section 9.56.070 of Ordinance 291 requires photos, descriptions of the trees, and a letter from the applicant's arborist; which are attached to this report.
+The health of trees on the property ranges is stated to be good.

-Section 9.56.130 states:
+Section 9.56.090 states: